Regularly drinking more than the recommended limit can lead to serious health and wellbeing problems.

 There are a range of free, confidential and local support services that can help you:

-If you’re concerned that someone you care about has a problem with alcohol the following organisations can provide help and support:
+If it’s become clear that someone you care about has issues with alcohol, it can be hard to know what to say or do.
+The following organisations can provide help and support:

 Turning your life around from alcohol.
-Listen to Colins story, with the help of With You in Wigan and Leigh (formerly Addaction) and Greenslate Farm Community Rehab he has turned his life around.
+Listen to Jane's story, with the help of With You in Wigan and Leigh and Greenslate Farm Community Rehab, Jane has turned her life around and is now supporting others as a group facilitator.

 Are you interested in supporting your local community by becoming an Alcohol Health Champion?
 Champions facilitate conversations in the community to help reduce the harm caused by alcohol to health and communities.